getsolus/help-center-docs/docs/user/hardware/gpus/index.md

 ---
 title: Graphics cards
-summary: Guide to using printers and scanners on Solus
+summary: Guide to using graphics cards on Solus.
 ---

 Most AMD and Intel graphics cards work automatically on Solus.
 If your system displays correctly and applications run well, you usually do not need to install anything else.